justnonamenoname/lifeticle/readme.txt

 ==========================

-But there may also be another external factor—alien life with intentions unknown to us.
+But there may also be another external factor - alien life with intentions unknown to us.

 The possibility that aliens could be hostile requires the development of the most powerful weapons, even during peaceful times.
 The most powerful weapon would be self-replicating robots that travel to neighboring planets and create copies of themselves.